appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/show-alert.md

 <dd>

-The type parameter allows you to configure the type of the alert message, which determines the icon displayed in the toast message.
+The `type` is an optional parameter that allows you to configure the type of the alert message, which determines the icon displayed in the toast message.
 It accepts the following string values:

 - `info`
 - `success`